OpenGenus/cosmos/code/cellular_automaton/src/von_neumann_cellular_automata/README.md

 Von Neumann builds your automaton model to be able to deconstruct cells back to the blank state (**U**).
 Some additional rules determinate the situations where a cell will be destroyed.

- - if a confluent state receives an input from a special transmission state that confluent state will be reduced to U.
+ - If a confluent state receives an input from a special transmission state that confluent state will be reduced to U.
  - if an ordinary transmission state receive an input from a special transmission state that ordinary transmission state will be reduced to U.
  - if a special transmission state receives an input from an ordinary transmission state that special transmission state will be reduced to U.